-Brands always customize their interfaces and in EMUI it is easy to see the Chinese manufacturer's touch.
+Brands always customize their interfaces, and with EMUI it is easy to see the Chinese manufacturer's touch.
 The user interface offers an experience that is quite distinct from stock Android.
-In this article, we’ll show you some features that are worth knowing to get the most out of your smartphone, whether it’s a Huawei P10, a Mate 10 Pro or an Honor View 10, to name a few in the ever-growing Huawei/Honor family.
+In this article, we’ll show you some features that are worth checking out, in order to get the most out of your smartphone.
+Whether it’s a Huawei P10, a brand new Mate 20 Pro or an Honor View 10, here are the best UI features:

 Important: There may be slight differences between an Honor device and Huawei device.

 One of the advantages of EMUI is undoubtedly its level of customization.
-Set up your own photo as a background, collect the apps in the dedicated drawer, navigate using the physical or virtual keys, rearrange the apps on the screens, it takes just a few steps to make the interface fit your tastes and your needs.
+Set up your own photo as a background, put apps in the dedicated drawer, navigate using the physical or virtual keys, rearrange the apps on the screens - all it takes is a few steps to make the interface fit your tastes and needs.

 - Change the background: Settings>Display>Wallpaper>Set wallpaper>Gallery/Other.